getfretless/mutant-school-docs/source/includes/_mutants_create.md

 mutant[mutant_name]             | yes      | Preferred name
 mutant[power]                   | yes      | Superpower
-mutant[eligibility_begins_at]   | no       | Date when eligibility to enroll begins mutant[eligibility_ends_at]     | no       | Date when mutant is no longer eligible to enroll; must be a date that occurs after `eligibility_begins_at` mutant[may_advise_beginning_at] | no       | Mutant may be an advisor to students on or after this date.
+mutant[eligibility_begins_at]   | no       | Date when eligibility to enroll begins mutant[eligibility_ends_at]     | no       | Date when mutant is no longer eligible to enroll; must be a date that occurs after mutant[eligibility_begins_at] mutant[may_advise_beginning_at] | no       | Mutant may be an advisor to students on or after this date.

 ### Errors

 Error Code | Meaning
 ---------- | -------
 400        | Bad Request -- Your request is bad, and you should feel bad.
+You could be missing parameters, or the parameters are malformed.
 422        | Unprocessable Entity -- Probably a data validation error.
 Check response for details.
 Sample response: <br><code>{"power":["can't be blank"],"eligibility_ends_at":["is before the eligibility start date"]}</code>
 500        | Internal Server Error -- It's probably our fault.